l2c2technologies/patron-data-manager/README.md

 ### 🧼 Cleaning Tools
 * **Remove Line Breaks in Column:** Fixes a whole column by getting rid of messy line breaks and extra spaces.
 * **Advanced Cleanup in Range:** A deep clean for a specific block of cells.
-It removes spaces before commas, extra spaces between words, and trims spaces from the beginning and end of cells.
+It removes spaces before punctuation, ensures correct spacing after punctuation, and trims spaces from the beginning and end of cells.
+It is designed to protect email addresses from being incorrectly formatted.

 ### 🏗️ Structural Tools
-* **Add Column with Preset Value:** Instantly adds a new column and fills every row with a default value you choose (like "Batch 2025").
+* **Add Column with Preset Value:** Instantly adds a new column and fills every row with a default value you choose, allowing you to specify its position.
-* **Replicate Column:** Copies an entire column and its data into a new one.
+* **Replicate Column:** Copies an entire column and its data into a new one, allowing you to specify its position.
 * **Rename Column Header:** Lets you quickly rename any column.
 * **Delete Column:** Deletes a column for good (it'll ask you first!).